John Hick (politician): Education and early career

-John Hick's younger brother Benjamin also presented to the Society of Arts; in 1844, while employed by George Forrester and Company, Benjamin Hick (1818–1845) outlined his design for an improved double-cylinder marine steam engine, but died prematurely the next year.
-About 1845 John produced a 1:12 scale model of a high pressure two-cylinder design for a horizontal saw-mill engine, now displayed at the Institute of Mechanical Engineers.
-He contributed a paper to the institute in 1849 on a friction clutch for connecting and disconnecting the driving power with shafts and machinery.
-A B. Hick and Son, 1:12 scale patent model of disconnecting apparatus, for screw propellers, c.
+During this period about 1845, John produced a 1:12 scale model of a high pressure two-cylinder design for a horizontal saw-mill engine, now displayed at the Institute of Mechanical Engineers; he was a founder and member from 1847 until 1852, and contributed a paper to the institute in 1849 on a friction clutch for connecting and disconnecting the driving power with shafts and machinery.
+A B. Hick & Son, 1:12 scale patent model of disconnecting apparatus, for screw propellers, c.
 1855 is held in the Science Museum marine engines collection.

+Following January 1847 Hick transferred his allegance from Bolton Athenaeum to Bolton Church Institute, later becoming Church Warden for James Slade and a Governor of Bolton Grammar School.

 Marriage

-John Hick married Margaret Bashall (1824–1872), eldest daughter of industrialist William Bashall, partner in Bashall & Boardman of Farington Lodge, near Preston on 24 June 1846, they raised four daughters.
+John Hick married Margaret Bashall (1824–1872), eldest daughter of industrialist William Bashall, partner in Bashall & Boardman of Farington Lodge, near Preston, at Penwortham Parish Church, Lancashire on 24 June 1846, they raised four daughters.

 Following Margaret Hick's death 18 July 1872, Hick married the sister of his son-in-law, Rebecca Maria Ashworth (1838–1908), eldest daughter of Edmund Ashworth JP (1800–1881) of Egerton Hall on 16 December 1874 at Holy Trinity Church, Clapham; the couple were married by Margaret Hick's cousin and brother-in-law Reverend William Bashall (1830–1902), Vicar of Deane, Lancashire, by special licence from the Archbishop of Canterbury, Archibald Tait.
 Edmund Ashworth was a cotton manufacturer, proprietor of E. Ashworth & Sons and Egerton Mill, founder member of the Anti-Corn Law League with his brother Henry Ashworth (1794–1880) JP, in association with John Bright and Richard Cobden (Henry Ashworth's brother-in-law), and supporter of reforming, anti-slavery and peace organisations.
 The Ashworths are both thought to have been Oswald Millbank in Benjamin Disraeli's novel Coningsby.
 The two families (Hick and Ashworth) were linked by marriage in 1868 when Hick's first child and eldest daughter Margaret (1847–1929) married Edmund Ashworth Jr (1833–1901).
 The "highly respected" Reverend Bashall retired to the position of curate at St Barnabas church, Addison Road, Kensington from about 1876 remaining in the area until his death, 1902.